Krukov/cashews/Readme.md

-tox -e py  // tests for inmemory backend tox -e py-diskcache  // tests for diskcache backend tox -e py-redis  // tests for redis backend  - you need to run redis tox -e py-integration  // tests for integrations with aiohttp and fastapi
+tox -e py  // tests for inmemory backend tox -e py-diskcache  // tests for diskcache backend tox -e py-redis  // tests for redis backend  - you need to run redis tox -e py-redis_cluster  // tests for redis cluster backend  - you need to run redis cluster tox -e py-integration  // tests for integrations with aiohttp and fastapi

 tox // to run all tests for all python that is installed on your machine